 - 2021, Maryland (Anne Arundel County): $75,000 Verdict A man was struck.
 He suffered a head injury, subdural hematoma, a clavicle fracture, a pelvic fracture, rib fractures, and a collapsed lung.
 The man required intubation.
 He also was hospitalized for four days.
 The man used an arm sling and rolling walker for several months.
 He also underwent physical therapy for six months. subsequently underwent in-patient rehabilitation for a week.
 The man alleged negligence against the at-fault driver.
 He claimed he failed to safely control his vehicle.
 The man also made a UIM claim against Allstate.
 A jury awarded $75,000.

-- 2020, Maryland: $130,000 Settlement Our client is turning left into a gas station when he is T-boned by a car driving down the wrong side of the road in St. Mary’s County.
-He suffers a herniated cervical disc, subsequent disc replacement surgery (ACDF), and limitations with his range of motion, but no residual pain.
-The case is problematic because the plaintiff is a former college wrestler who had multiple prior neck injuries, including a prior ACDF.
+- 2020, Maryland: $130,000 Settlement Our client turns left into a gas station when he is T-boned by a car driving down the wrong side of the road in St. Mary’s County.
+He suffers a herniated cervical disc, subsequent disc replacement surgery (ACDF), and limited range of motion, but no residual pain.
+The case is problematic because the plaintiff is a former college wrestler with multiple neck injuries, including a prior ACDF.
 Allstate’s offer remains at $35,000 throughout most of the litigation.
-The week before trial, Allstate increases its offer to $80,000.
+The week before the trial, Allstate increases its offer to $80,000.
 We decline this offer and continue preparing for trial, believing the case is worth more.
-The day before the trial, Allstate accepts our demand and the client received a settlement check for $130,000.
+The day before the trial, Allstate accepts our demand, and the client received a settlement check for $130,000.

 - 2020, Maryland (Baltimore County): $104,000 Verdict The plaintiff allegedly suffers injuries, including disc protrusions at L3-L5 and unspecified head and cervical injuries, when stopped at a posted stop sign, he is rear-ended by an uninsured defendant.
-The plaintiff’s vehicle is forced forward and into the rear of the vehicle stopped in front of him.
-Plaintiff seeks UIM coverage from his insurer, Allstate, and a jury in Baltimore County eventually enters a verdict in excess of the $100,000 UIM policy limits.
+The plaintiff’s vehicle is forced forward and into the rear of the vehicle, stopped in front of him.
+Plaintiff seeks UIM coverage from his insurer, Allstate, and a jury in Baltimore County eventually enters a verdict over the $100,000 UIM policy limits.

 - 2020, Maryland (Prince George’s County): $310,505 Verdict A 50-year-old woman was T-boned.
 Four months earlier, she had undergone a cervical fusion.
 The woman’s hardware was left intact following the collision.
 However, she suffered neck and shoulder pain.
 The woman underwent physical therapy and steroid injections.
 She now required medications to treat her severe pain.
 The woman alleged that the at-fault driver’s negligence caused permanent injuries.
 She also made a UIM claim against Allstate.
 The Prince George’s County jury awarded the woman $310,505.